 The latter suggests an attempt by Apple to integrate technologies that could fit into a single car window pane, those which allow passengers to see out, but be shielded from those looking in.

 Even more exciting is the patent's supposed automation features, with sensors allowing the window to vary its tint or reflectiveness in response to external weather conditions – say, when the sun is beating down on the open road.

-Ironically, though, another Apple patent filing, uncovered in March 2018, suggests plans to rid the car of any windows at all.
-The patent details how VR headsets could be worn by passengers in a self-driving car, rendering virtual windows with a view of the outside world – or indeed any world that the occupants of the car wanted to go through.
-Fancy a tour through Jurassic Park?
-Done.
+Ironically, though, another Apple patent filing, uncovered in March 2018, indicated plans to rid the car of any windows at all.
+The patent detailed how VR headsets could be worn by passengers in a self-driving car, rendering virtual windows with a view of the outside world – or indeed any world that the occupants of the car wanted to go through.
 You could even use the VR experience to hold a virtual meeting in a virtual office space, according to the patent.

 It's worth taking those ambitious, window-less VR concepts with a hefty pinch of salt, though, since we've previously seen a contradictory patent (opens in new tab) detailing a system of "windshield area intrusion control" to prevent flying objects penetrating a car's windscreen.
 Naturally, you'd expect such a system to concern a glass windshield rather than a VR-enhanced environment, but it could still refer to a more general safety feature protecting occupants of the Apple Car.